juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 ## Diagnostic script {#csi-doctor}

-Our diagnostic script [`csi-doctor.sh`](https://github.com/juicedata/juicefs-csi-driver/blob/master/scripts/csi-doctor.sh) is recommended for CSI Driver debugging, without this script, you'll have to manually execute a series of commands (introduced in other sections in this chapter) to obtain information.
+It is recommended to use the diagnostic script [`csi-doctor.sh`](https://github.com/juicedata/juicefs-csi-driver/blob/master/scripts/csi-doctor.sh) to collect logs and related information, without this script, you'll have to manually execute a series of commands (introduced in other sections in this chapter) to obtain information.

-To install this script, choose any node with `kubectl` permission, run:
+To install this script, choose any node in the cluster that can execute `kubectl`, run:

 ```shell
 wget https://raw.githubusercontent.com/juicedata/juicefs-csi-driver/master/scripts/csi-doctor.sh